It’s common to hear that water is essential for your health. But why?

 Your kidneys are also important for filtering out waste through urination.
 Adequate water intake helps your kidneys work more efficiently.

 Drinking plenty of water during physical activity is essential.
-Athletes may lose up to 6 to 10 percent of body weight during physical activity.
+Athletes may perspire up to 6 to 10 percent of body weight during physical activity.

 Hydration also affects your strength, power, and endurance.

 You may be more susceptible to the effects of dehydration if you’re participating in endurance training or high-intensity sports such as basketball.